 In addition to tracking products I currently own, I also use the spreadsheet to track products I have owned and finished or purged, as well as a wishlist – the “Status” column on the right hand side is as follows: o = own, g = gone, f = future purchase (aka wishlist).
 I also colour code the lines for easy at-a-glance differentiation.

 I like to track skincare items that I’ve tried and used up, and write comments about the active ingredients and how I liked the product.
 Sometimes I repurchase old forgotten favourites this way.

 The spreadsheet has evolved over the years – I’ve added a column for colour family and finish to help me filter by attributes more easily.
 For instance, I can filter by the colour family “red” to see only the red nail polishes I own.
 I could further filter by brand or by finish, say, if I wanted to find only red Illamasquas in cream finish (I’ve got 3!)

 So there you have it, my cosmetics spreadsheet.
 I’ve never met anyone in real life who keeps one but I have read on makeup forums that there are others out there like me.
-If you want to start keeping one yourself, I’ve created a Google Docs spreadsheet template for you to use – feel free to download it here.
+If you want to start keeping one yourself, I’ve created a Google Docs spreadsheet template for you to use:

 It has some presets for colour family and finishes to help build your cosmetics inventory.
 If you don’t own Excel, you can always use either Google Docs or OpenOffice Calc (it’s free and works really well).
 Let me know if you do decide to use it!